wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-remoted.rst

 ossec-remoted
 =============

-ossec-remoted is the server side daemon that communicates with the agents.
+``ossec-remoted`` is the server side daemon that communicates with the agents.
-It can listen to port 1514/udp (for OSSEC communications) and/or 514 (for syslog).
+It can listen to port 1514/udp (for Wazuh communications) and/or 514 (for syslog).
 It runs as ossecr and is chrooted to ``/var/ossec`` by default.